 Specific COL requirements that may modify and/or augment the ITAAC established pursuant to the standard design certification for that design.

-Appropriate Corrective Action Program (CAP) controls that specifically address the effectiveness of corrective measures associated with NRC “ITAAC Findings,” as well as any internal licensee nonconformance or deficiency reports that can impact ITAAC acceptability.
+Appropriate Corrective Action Program (CAP) controls that specifically address the effectiveness of corrective measures associated with NRC “ITAAC Findings,” as well as any internal licensee nonconformance or deficiency reports that can impact completed ITAAC acceptability.

 Other applicable regulatory requirements related to the ITAAC provisions delineated in 10 CFR Part 52; as well as, but not limited to, 10 CFR Part 50 (e.g., 50.9, 50.55a, and, in particular, 50.55(e)).

-02.02 Implementation of Controls.
-This section should be implemented when the licensee has submitted a sufficient number of to the NRC to establish a reasonable track record of compliance with 10 CFR 52.99.
+02.02 Implementation of Controls for notifications on ITAAC.
+This section should be implemented when the licensee has submitted a sufficient number of ICNs and/or ITAAC Post-Closure Notifications to the NRC to establish a reasonable track record of compliance with 10 CFR 52.99(c)(1) and (c)(2).
 To the extent practicable, Section 02.02 should be performed simultaneously with Section 02.03.

 Inspection Requirement.
-Review the detailed process established by the licensee for the generation, validation, and submittal of to the NRC.
+Review the detailed process established by the licensee for the generation, validation, and submittal of notifications on ITAAC to the NRC.
 Assess the framework provided for organization, division of responsibilities, quality assurance, and final authority, as set forth in the licensee’s approved procedures and instructions.

 Inspection Guidance.
-The inspector should review NEI 08-01, as endorsed by NRC in RG 1.215, and particularly the NEI 08-01 Appendices, to view acceptable examples of ITAAC.
-As directly applicable to the licensee and facility being inspected, the inspector should evaluate the principles underlying the basis for the verifiability of the licensee’s ITAAC packages.
-The inspector should confirm that controls have been established that provide reasonable assurance that the ITAAC have been successfully performed and the acceptance criteria have been met and are being maintained.
+The inspector should review NEI 08-01, as endorsed by NRC in RG 1.215, and particularly the NEI 08-01 Appendices, to view acceptable examples of notifications on ITAAC.
+As directly applicable to the licensee and facility being inspected, the inspector should evaluate the principles underlying the basis for the verifiability of the licensee’s ITAAC completion packages.
+The inspector should confirm that controls have been established that provide reasonable assurance that the ITAAC have been successfully performed and the acceptance criteria have been met and are also being maintained.
 The following attributes may be checked to assist in this assessment:

 a.
-An approved procedural and controlled QA process is used to document ITAAC closure.
+An approved procedural and controlled QA process is used to document ITAAC closure and maintenance.

 b.
 The ITAAC closure process is supported by verifiable documents and traceable records that confirm ITAAC were satisfactorily closed.

 c.
-The contents of ITAAC are consistent with the examples in NEI 08-01 ppendices and the ITAAC packages support the conclusions. ppendix D provides examples of of sufficient detail required by 10 CFR 52.99 to document closure of ITAAC of varying degrees of complexity.
-Appendix E provides examples of licensee letters notifying NRC of uncompleted ITAAC 225 days prior to initial fuel load.
-These provide a closure plan for each ITAAC listed in the .
+The contents of notifications on ITAAC are consistent with the examples in the NEI 08-01 appendices, and that the ITAAC completion packages support the conclusions of successful completion.
+Appendix D provides numerous examples of ICNs of sufficient detail required by 10 CFR 52.99(c)(1) to document closure of ITAAC of varying degrees of complexity.
+Appendix E provides examples of licensee letters notifying the NRC of uncompleted ITAAC 225 days prior to initial fuel load (i.e. Uncompleted ITAAC Notifications).
+These notifications should provide a closure plan for each ITAAC listed in the notification.
+Appendix I provides examples of ITAAC Post-Closure Notifications that would be required if an event materially alters the basis for determining that an ITAAC was completed.
+Appendix F provides a template for the All ITAAC Complete Notification.

 d.
-The licensee’s QA organization the ITAAC closure process.
+The licensee’s QA organization provides appropriate support to feedback into the ITAAC closure and maintenance process.

 e.
 ITAAC issues identified by either the licensee or the NRC are closely tracked and resolved.

 f.
-Oversight and organizational responsibilities for preparation and approval of the ITAAC have been established.
+Oversight and organizational responsibilities for preparation and approval of the notifications on ITAAC have been established.

 g.
-Qualification requirements and training activities have been established for the groups and individuals involved with preparation, , approval, and audit activities for ITAAC packages.
+Qualification requirements and training activities have been established for the groups and individuals involved with preparation, performance, approval, and audit activities for ITAAC completion packages, ICNs, and other notifications on ITAAC.

 h.
 Interface controls among the various independent licensee groups involved with the ITAAC closure process have been defined.